beachweak/RC2/README.md

 - Live features such as a built in Clock and Date tracker
 - Functional, responsive UI
 - A page for quick launches of commonly used apps
+- Easy to use customisation features
-- Custom profile picture and theme support
+- Support for 🇬🇧 and 🇳🇱

 Oh, and it's totally free.